Ask Who Gets Paid Before You Take Financial Advice

 Check savings opportunities

 No direct quote is used here.
 The practical checklist below is SwitchWize editorial interpretation for household finance.
+Its value is practical: it helps a household avoid acting on advice that is optimized for the seller's economics instead of the household's actual weak point.

 • A rewards card with a $95 annual fee and a welcome bonus.